-Beginning with the 2019-2020 school year, the Board will annually adopt a school calendar that will provide for 1,044 hours of pupil attendance with no minimum number of school days.
-The beginning of the school year shall not be earlier than fourteen (14) calendar days prior to Labor Day.
+The Board will annually adopt a school calendar that will provide for 1,044 hours of pupil attendance with no minimum number of school days.
+The beginning of the school year shall not be earlier than fourteen (14) calendar days prior to the first Monday in September.